Kern brook lamprey

+The Kern brook lamprey (Occidentis hubbsi) is a nonparasitic, freshwater, demersal fish endemic to central California waterways.

 Description

-The Kern brook lamprey (Occidentis hubbsi) is a nonparasitic, freshwater, demersal fish endemic to central California waterways.
 O. hubbsi is similar to other lampreys in that it has a thin anguilliform body with a small caudal fin.
 Like other lampreys, it lacks any paired fins and an anal fin but has two dorsal fins.
 O. hubbsi exhibits countershading, as preserved specimens are dark grey-brown on the dorsal side and white on the ventral side.
 The dorsal fins have no coloration except for black speckles, but the rounded caudel in is partially black around the notochord; the color of the caudal fin is a key identifier of this species.

 Lamprey species can be distinguished by a trunk myomere count, counted from the last gill pore to the anterior end of the cloaca.
 O. hubbsi adults have a trunk myomere count of 51-57, with an average count of 54.